OrianaVenture/VentureValheim/MultiplayerTweaks/README.md

 ## Features

-* Ability to set the maximum player count for servers.
+* Set the maximum player count for servers.
+* Set the default spawn point for all Players.
 * Toggle Valkyrie opening cut scene.
 * Toggle Hugin tutorials (client side config).
 * Toggle or customize the "I have arrived!" message on new player connection.
 * Toggle the Haldor trader Map Pin.
-* Force Player Map Pins always on or off.
+* Toggle Player Map Positions always on or off.
+* Toggle PVP always on or off.
 * ServerSync included.

+### Player Default Spawn Point

+Set the PlayerDefaultSpawnPoint by entering an x,z pair (for example: 20.5, -80.7), or leave this config blank to use the default start location.
+This mod will calculate the y position for you based on the ground height at the location.
+To get your player's current position in game you can use the vanilla "pos" command, which will return your position in an x,y,z format (for example 20.5, 5.3, -80.7).
+This is the location the game will use when spawning new players, or respawning dead players with no bed point.

 ### Hugin Tutorials